Adrian Sutil: 2009

-In China, Sutil was running in 6th place with 6 laps remaining when he lost control of his Force India – due to aquaplaning – resulting in him crashing and forcing him to retire.
+In China, Sutil was running in sixth place with six laps remaining when he lost control of his Force India – due to aquaplaning – resulting in him crashing and forcing him to retire.

 In Bahrain, Sutil was penalised for blocking Mark Webber during the first qualifying session.
-He personally walked into Mark's room to apologise for the incident.
+He personally walked into Webber's room to apologise for the incident.

-In Spain, after running wide at the first corner of the first lap Sutil rejoined the track only to hit the Toyota of Jarno Trulli.
+In Spain, after running wide at the first corner of the first lap, Sutil rejoined the track only to hit the Toyota of Jarno Trulli.
 The Italian had also run wide and was rejoining the track.
 This forced both drivers to retire and caused the two Toro Rossos of Sébastien Bourdais and Sébastien Buemi to crash into each other.

 In Monaco, Sutil finished 14th and finished 17th in Turkey, after qualifying a career-best of 15th.